Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Abstract

 \section{Abstract}

-With the rapid development of marine activities, there has been an increasing number of maritime mobile terminals, as well as a growing demand for high-speed and ultra-reliable maritime communications to keep them connected.
-Traditionally, the maritime Internet of Things (IoT) is enabled by maritime satellites.
-However, satellites are seriously restricted by their high latency and relatively low data rate.
-As an alternative, shore \& island-based base stations (BSs) can be built to extend the coverage of terrestrial networks using fourth-generation (4G), fifth-generation (5G), and beyond 5G services.
-Unmanned aerial vehicles can also be exploited to serve as aerial maritime BSs.
-Despite of all these approaches, there are still open issues for an efficient maritime communication network (MCN).
-For example, due to the complicated electromagnetic propagation environment, the limited geometrically available BS sites, and rigorous service demands from mission-critical applications, conventional communication and networking theories and methods should be tailored for maritime scenarios.
-Towards this end, we provide a survey on the demand for maritime communications, the state-of-the-art MCNs, and key technologies for enhancing transmission efficiency, extending network coverage, and provisioning maritime-specific services.
-Future challenges in developing an environment-aware, service-driven, and integrated satellite-air-ground MCN to be smart enough to utilize external auxiliary information, e.g., sea state and atmosphere conditions, are also discussed.
+With the rapid development of marine activities, there has been an increasing number of Internet of Things (IoT) devices on the ocean.
+This leads to a growing demand for high-speed and ultra-reliable maritime communications.
+It has been reported that a large performance loss is often inevitable if the existing fourth-generation (4G), fifth-generation (5G) or satellite communication technologies are used directly on the ocean.
+Hence, conventional theories and methods need to be tailored to this maritime scenario to match its unique characteristics, such as dynamic electromagnetic propagation environments, geometrically limited available base station (BS) sites and rigorous service demands from mission-critical applications.
+Towards this end, we provide a survey on the demand for maritime communications enabled by state-of-the-art hybrid satellite-terrestrial maritime communication networks (MCNs).
+We categorize the enabling technologies into three types based on their aims: enhancing transmission efficiency, extending network coverage, and provisioning maritime-specific services.
+Future developments and open issues are also discussed.
+Based on this discussion, we envision the use of external auxiliary information, such as sea state and atmosphere conditions, to build up an environment-aware, service-driven, and integrated satellite-air-ground MCN.